Last Mountain Lake: Geographical features

 Several creeks and rivers flow into the lake, including Arm River, Lewis Creek, and Lanigan Creek.
 Last Mountain Creek flows out of the lake at the southern most point and into the Qu'Appelle River.
 During years in which the Qu'Appelle River's level is high, the Last Mountain Creek can reverse direction and flow back into Last Mountain Lake.
 The gates at Craven Dam on the Qu'Appelle River can be opened or closed for water level control measures.
 When they're closed, it can backflood water up Last Mountain Creek and into Last Mountain Lake.

 Named islands at the northern end of the lake include Royal Island, Bird Island, and Coney Island.

-Near the southern end, on the west side of the lake, is Little Arm Bay, of which the Arm River flows into.
+Near the southern end, on the west side of the lake, is Little Arm Bay, which the Arm River flows into.
 Directly across from the bay is Pelican Point.
 The community of Pelican Pointe is located there.